12.2 : University Procedure for the Consideration of Accreditation Reports

 Preparation for periodic accreditation visits

-1. Departments are required to inform the Academic Support Office when they are making an application to accrediting bodies for accreditation or reaccreditation in respect of University provision (whether the accreditation process is to be entirely paper-based, or will involve an accreditation visit) and to seek advice in the preparation of documentation.
+1. Departments are required to inform the Curriculum, Learning & Assessment Service when they are making an application to accrediting bodies for accreditation or reaccreditation in respect of University provision (whether the accreditation process is to be entirely paper-based, or will involve an accreditation visit) and to seek advice in the preparation of documentation.
 Submissions should not be sent to accrediting bodies until this advice has been sought and given.

-3. Discussion should take place regarding whether it would be appropriate or helpful for a member of the Academic Support Office to be involved in the visit itself.
+3. Discussion should take place regarding whether it would be appropriate or helpful for a member of the Curriculum, Learning & Assessment Service to be involved in the visit itself.

-4. When the initial report of the accreditation process is received the department/school should involve the Academic Support Office in agreeing any response to the report.
+4. When the initial report of the accreditation process is received the department/school should involve the Curriculum, Learning & Assessment Service in agreeing any response to the report.

-5. When the final report is received a copy should be sent to the Head of the Academic Support Office.
+5. When the final report is received a copy should be sent to the Head of the Curriculum, Learning & Assessment Service.

 Follow-up to accreditation reports

-7. Reports will then be referred to the Periodic Review and Accreditation Panel (PRAP) for the faculty concerned.
-(See Section 10.7).
+7. Reports will then be referred to the Periodic Review and Accreditation Panel (PRAP), or equivalent, for the faculty concerned.

 9. Final reports from departments in response to an accreditation visit will normally be required to be submitted for consideration by the PRAP 12 months after the accreditation report.
 To support departments in making such responses: